AdS3 Orbifolds, BTZ Black Holes, and Holography: Generalization: Moving defects

 Time-symmetric configurations where the conical defects lie fully inside an apparent horizon arise when we use $\bZ_{\sfk}$ defects with $\sfk>2$ as in~\ref{fig:Z3cutout}, or when we have more than a pair of $\bZ_2$ defects.
 For example, one can consider a $\bZ_p$ symmetric array of $\bZ_2$ defects on a surface of time symmetry where they are instantaneously all at rest.
 Such a configuration is depicted in figure~\ref{fig:circus} for $p=8$.

-There is of course nothing sacrosanct about such a circularly symmetric array; there are various moduli corresponding to moving the locations of the defects, subject to the constraint that the circular arcs bounding the fundamental domain don't collide.
-Such a collision would lead to a new conical defect and so a different spatial geometry than was assumed.
+There is of course nothing sacrosanct about such a circularly symmetric array; there are various moduli corresponding to moving the locations of the defects, subject to the constraint that there is an asymptotically $AdS_3$ boundary (if the defects are too dense, one ``overcloses'' the universe and has a big bang/big crunch cosmology with a compact spatial geometry).